 - 1. Carefully read each of the statements below. - 2.
 INITIAL each statement in the space indicated to signify your agreement to abide by the policies and procedures in this Handbook. - 3.
 Print, sign and date in the space below. - 4.
 Have your instructor review for completeness. - 5.
-Upload into the appropriate assignment in Canvas.
+Upload into the appropriate assignment in Canvas on the first day the course becomes available.

-INITIAL STATEMENT 1.
-I have had an opportunity to carefully review the MLT Student Handbook and have had an opportunity to have my questions answered.
+INITIALS STATEMENT 1.
+I have had an opportunity to carefully review the MLT Student Handbook and to have my questions answered.
 2. I have read and agree to comply with the student policies and procedures as outlined in the MLT Student Handbook.
 Furthermore, I will agree to and will comply with the course requirements as listed in each course Syllabus and Student Policies of the Medical Laboratory Technician Program.
-3. I understand that my clinical schedule may require that I travel or perform rotations during non-traditional hours.
+3. I have carefully read the clinical placement policies.
+I understand that my clinical schedule may require that I travel long distances or perform rotations during non-traditional hours.
 4. I have been informed that the program will create my clinical rotation schedule and I am not allowed to change it.
 5. I have reviewed the Essential Functions and I am able, to the best of my knowledge, to meet them.
-6. I agree to criminal background checks and agree to immediately notify the MLT Program Director in writing of any subsequent changes in criminal history that occur after the admission background check has been completed.
+6. I agree to criminal background checks and agree to immediately notify the MLT Program Director in writing of any subsequent changes in criminal history that occur after the initial background check has been completed.
 7. I understand that while performing my regularly assigned duties I may be exposed to blood, body fluids, or tissues.
 I will use the appropriate personal protective equipment required when there is an inherent potential risk for mucous membrane or skin contact with blood, body fluids or tissues.
 I understand that I may be subject to disciplinary action if I fail to use available personal protective equipment.
 8. I have been informed regarding the inherent health and safety hazards and release CPTC from any liability for such hazards.
-9. I will allow CTPC to send my employer an "Employer Survey" which allows my employer to evaluate my preparation for an entry level position as an MLT.
-This information will be used to improve the program at CTPC.
+9. I will allow CPTC MLT program director to send my employer an "Employer Survey" which allows my employer to evaluate my preparation for an entry level position as an MLT.
+This information will be used to improve the program at CPTC.

-Signature Date 9
+Signature Date